-- WaterNSW/ Department of Planning and Environment Water Accounting System (Joint ownership) - Water Ordering and Usage database
+- WaterNSW/ Department of Climate Change, Energy, the Environment and Water-Water Accounting System (Joint ownership) - Water Ordering and Usage database

 Trading is permitted between certain categories of access licences and between certain water sources.
 This is detailed in the water sharing plan or stipulated under the licence holder's conditions.